regregex/OS126/README.md

 The space now available makes it practical to add *star commands* to the built-in OS command set.
-New entries can be appended in place of the terminator sequence at `src/MOS38` line 310, currently located at address &DF2C.
+New entries can be appended in place of the terminating NUL at `src/MOS38` line 309, currently located at address &DF2C.

 Command table entries have the following form: